“So, Uncle Anson, when did you decide to become an architect?”

 Armed now with a name (albeit a slippery, hesitant recollection), Graxi telegraphed the British consul in Bordeaux, who, in turn, spoke with their American counterpart.
-Several cables back and forth to Washington confirmed that, yes, there had been an Anson Tennant aboard the Lusitania but he was listed as “missing.”
+Several cables back and forth to Washington confirmed that, yes, there had been an Anson Tennant aboard the “Lusitania” but he was listed as “missing.”
 There were questions, of course — How had he come ashore 2,000 kilometers from the sinking?
-Why now after twenty-one years? — and Graxi provided his compelling edge-of-your-seat story.
+Why now after twenty-one years? — and Graxi provided his compelling edge-of-your-seat narrative.
 At some point the family were contacted in Iowa.
 Anson’s father Augustus James had died in 1919 (the simple answer to four years’ grieving) but his mother and sisters received the news with utter disbelief.
-It was agreed that Molly and Claire would sail at the earliest opportunity for Bordeaux and wait.
+It was agreed that Molly and Claire would sail immediately for Bordeaux and wait.

-But crossing the border at Irun-Hendaye would have been far too conspicuous for two adults and three children, and leaving them behind for a later reunion was unacceptable.
+But crossing the border at Irun-Hendaye would have been far too conspicuous for two adults and three children, especially one without papers, and leaving them behind for a later reunion was unthinkable.
 So Mattin arranged transport by the very means that had brought Anson to this haven: they would leave discretely by fishing trawler and make an excuse to put in for repairs at Biarritz; then a train to Bordeaux and the steamer for New York.
 He would leave as he had arrived, with his bother-in-law Eitor at the helm.

 “Old dog.
 New tricks.”